-This parameter defines the default set of nodes or suppliers to consider for sourcing when Selling and Fulfillment Foundation does not find a matching sourcing rule.
-Sourcing rule setup is discussed in Section 8.2.1.4.3, "Sourcing rules".
+This parameter defines the default set of nodes or suppliers to consider for sourcing when Sterling Selling and Fulfillment Foundation does not find a matching sourcing rule.
+Sourcing rule setup is discussed in "Sourcing Rules" on page 144.
 Note that this parameter is only relevant for the Enterprise setting up the sourcing rules.